|

 You can, of course, book your tickets directly via each website – I recommend it if you choose the Caledonian Sleeper.
 But, if you want to find competitive rates, there are three main ticket providers I use:

-Trainline: It’s one of the most popular train ticket services that gives you an overview of the best train routes and prices.
+Trainline is one of the most popular train ticket services that gives you an overview of the best train routes and prices.

 You can download your tickets directly onto your phone if you want to go paper-free or get a code to collect your tickets via the machine at the airport.

-Trainline is useful if you want to get train tickets for the UK and mainland Europe but it’s best if you book them well in advance if you want the benefit of saving a few pennies.
+Trainline is useful if you want to get train tickets for the UK and mainland Europe, but it’s best if you book them well in advance if you want the benefit of saving a few pennies.

-National Rail Enquiries: Much like Trainline, National Rail Enquiries gives you a breakdown of train times and prices, offering the cheapest routes.
+Much like Trainline, National Rail Enquiries gives you a breakdown of train times and prices, offering the cheapest routes.

-Once you’ve chosen your tickets it redirects you to the train service website so you can carry out your purchase there.
+Once you’ve chosen your tickets, it redirects you to the train service website so you can carry out your purchase there.

 You can go online at National Rail Enquiries or download the app for smartphones.